Jessica Rakoczy: Boxing career

 Rakoczy made her professional boxing debut in October 2000.
 She has earned a record of 33 wins against 3 losses, with one no contest.

-She is as a 3 time WIBA World Champion and 2 time former WBC Lightweight Champion.
+She is as a three-time WIBA World Champion and two-time former WBC Lightweight Champion.
 Most recently, she won the vacant WIBA Women's International Boxing Association super bantamweight title with a win against Ada Vélez on January 24, 2013.

+Rakoczy was inducted into the International Women's Boxing Hall of Fame in 2018.

 Mixed martial arts career

 Early career

 Rakoczy made her professional MMA debut in October 2009.
 In five fights, she amassed a record of 1 win, 3 losses and one no contest.

 The Ultimate Fighter

 In August 2013, it was announced that Rakoczy was one of the fighters selected to be on The Ultimate Fighter: Team Rousey vs. Team Tate.

 Rakoczy faced Revelina Berto in the elimination fight to get into the house.
 Despite both women being boxers, the majority of the fight was contested on the ground, where Rakoczy won via an armbar submission in the second round.

 During her first tournament fight in the house, Rakoczy faced veteran Roxanne Modafferi.
 After losing the first round with it mostly being contested on the ground and struggling for takedowns, Rakoczy landed multiple punches on the feet in the second round.
 After several heavy blows landed and a slam against Modafferi's armbar attempt Rakoczy won via TKO.

 In the semifinals, Rakoczy faced Raquel Pennington and won the fight via unanimous decision after three rounds.